codecurious-bln/emberginners-workshop/content/steps/step-3.md

 To create routes that can be accessed via certain urls, we use the Ember CLI and more specifically its **generator** s.
 Using the `ember generate` command we can create all kinds of things in our application, including routes.

-### Exercise: Generate a new route in your Ember app
+### Exercise 3a: Generate a new route in your Ember app

 - Open your terminal
 - Type in `ember generate route about` and hit enter.
 Ember CLI will create several JavaScript files for you and edit some of them automatically for you.
 Check out the changes in these files in your text editor!